 You can find St. Sebastian Church located at Arthunkal in Alappuzha District.
-This church is an important pilgrim centre for Christians.
+This church is an important pilgrim center for Christians.
 The ten-day feast held every January is the biggest attraction here.
 A procession carrying the statue of St Sebastian from the Church to the beach and back is held and devotees are often found crawling on their knees during the procession.

 This church is dedicated to St. George.
 It was built in 1801 and stands picturesquely on the banks of the river Pamba in Alappuzha.
 The architecture of this church has medieval influences.
-It was modelled after the medieval European churches.
+It was modeled after the medieval European churches.
 This church is known to miraculously cure mental disorders.

 Santa Cruz Basilica